jjpal/jjpal.github.io/bank.md

 float - Service Charge Rate , Original Principal Amount,  Cancelled Amount , Undisbursed Amount, Borrower's Obligation, Sold 3rd Party,  Repaid 3rd Party, Due 3rd Party, Credits Held, Disbursed Amount, Repaid to IDA

 text - Credit Number, Region, Country Code,  Country,  Borrower, Credit Status, Currency of Commitment, Project ID, Project Name, Due to IDA,           Exchange Adjustment

+## **Set Up**
+I used [Bit.io](http://bit.io/) an online SQL editor where I was able to upload the World bank data, to run the queries, and output the query results.
+It took a bit of time to load because of the amouont of the rows in the file, so smaller datasets whould take long.

 ## **Analysis**
 To get familiar with the dataset, I ran the query to view all the information by running SELECT * to view all the rows and columns.
 The SQL Editor limits the amount of rows that are displayed, so for most queries only about 20 rows are displayed by adding the LIMIT 20 to the query.